MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 ---
 title: Test a Cortana skill | Microsoft Docs
-description: Instructions for invoking a Cortana skill built using the Bot Builder SDK.
+description: Learn how to test a Cortana bot by invoking a Cortana skill.
-keywords: try to run Cortana, invoke bot from Cortana, Bot Framework, Cortana skill, speech, Bot Builder, SDK
 author: DeniseMak
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework

-ms.date: 04/12/2017
+ms.date: 05/01/2017
 ms.reviewer:
-#ROBOTS: Index
 ---

-# Invoke a Cortana skill built using the Bot Builder SDK
+# Test a Cortana skill

 If you've built a Cortana skill using the Bot Builder SDK, you can test it by invoking it from Cortana.
 The following instructions walk you through the steps required to try out your Cortana skill.

-## Step 1: Register your bot
+## Register your bot
 Log in to the [Bot Framework developer portal][BFPortal] using a [Microsoft account](https://account.microsoft.com/account).
 If you haven't [registered][Register] your bot yet, you can do so now.

 > [!NOTE]